Skip to content

 • Consider spinal health as a key part of your recovery: Misalignments, especially in the upper neck, can interfere with nerve signals.
 Specialized chiropractic care aims to correct these structural issues to restore proper function and address the root cause.

-What Is Dysautonomia?
+So, What Exactly Is Dysautonomia?

 If you’ve ever felt like your body’s internal wiring is off, you might be dealing with dysautonomia.
 It’s a broad term for conditions that happen when your autonomic nervous system (ANS) doesn’t work as it should.
 The ANS is your body's silent manager, handling functions you don’t consciously think about.
 When it’s not communicating correctly, it can lead to a wide range of confusing symptoms that affect your daily life.
 Understanding what’s happening is the first step toward finding relief and feeling like yourself again.

-Your Autonomic Nervous System Explained
+Understanding Your Autonomic Nervous System

 Think of your autonomic nervous system as your body's automatic control center.
 It manages essential functions like heart rate, blood pressure, breathing, and digestion without you lifting a finger.
 Its main job is to maintain balance, or homeostasis, keeping everything running smoothly.
 When the ANS is working properly, you don’t even notice it.
 But when signals get crossed, as they do in dysautonomia, this internal balance is disrupted.
 This can lead to a variety of health challenges that are often difficult to pinpoint.

-Common Symptoms to Look For
+Common Dysautonomia Symptoms to Watch For

 Because the ANS controls so many body functions, the symptoms of dysautonomia can be widespread and vary from person to person.
 You might feel fine one moment and overwhelmed the next.
 Some of the most common signs include: